 As part of our commitment to fulfilling this investment in faculty and staff contributions to learner success, we are pleased to announce the request for proposals for the 2018-2019 Learning Innovation Scaled Grants

 Teams of faculty from the OSU Corvallis campus are invited to apply for innovation grants to foster and support the meaningful use of educational technology.
 Up to $100,000 will be awarded to launch new initiatives or to scale existing successful programs.
 These grants are intended to provide seed funding for the meaningful use of technology in ongoing, sustainable programs.
 Grants may be focused at any level of undergraduate or graduate education.
 Awards will be considered for programs that provide direct benefit to students by enhancing learning outcomes or providing extracurricular opportunities that improve students’ chances of success.
 Although research may be conducted on a funded project, the grant funds are not intended to support research itself.
 Rather, they are intended to support only those items identified for delivering the program to students.
 Scaled Grant programs should serve a sizable segment of the student population.
-The application process for the Winter 2019 round of Scaled Grants will begin in January 2019.
+The application process for the Winter 2019 round of Scaled Grants has opened.

 Applicants must complete both Phases of the Scaled Grant application process to be considered for an award.